jokkedk/webgrind/README.md

 Use with Docker
 ---------------

 Instead of uploading webgrind to a web server or starting a local one, you can use the official Docker image to quickly inspect existing xDebug profiling files.
 To use the Docker image, run the following command with `/path/to/xdebug/files` replaced by the actual path of your profiling files.

 ```
-docker run -v /path/to/xdebug/files:/tmp -p 80:80 jokkedk/webgrind:latest
+docker run --rm -v /path/to/xdebug/files:/tmp -p 80:80 jokkedk/webgrind:latest
 ```

 Now open `http://localhost` in your browser.
 After using webgrind you can stop the Docker container by pressing `CTRL / Strg` + `C`.

+To use the built-in file viewer, mount the appropriate files under `/host` in the container.

 Credits
 -------